-If you love Brussels sprouts and big bowls of pasta, I'm about to show you how to pair them together to really live up to their full potential.
+If you love Brussels sprouts and big bowls of pasta, this is the dish for you.
 This made-for-fall meal is simple enough to throw together any night of the week, yet fancy enough to totally impress friends when they come for dinner.
-Because we all know that these green-hued globes are better with bacon, wispy strands of Brussels sprouts are partnered with crispy cubes of pancetta and sweet pine nuts, tossed with thin strands of spaghetti, and gilded with a light buttery white wine sauce.
+Because we all know that these green-hued globes are better with bacon, we're pairing wispy strands of Brussels sprouts with crispy cubes of pancetta.

-This is a fast and fancy weeknight pasta dish that's just as much (if not more) about the veggies and meat, than the strands of spaghetti laced through the bowl.
-A little pancetta or bacon (even, sausage) is the quickest way we know to add spectacular flavor to pasta.
-You could use any of the these meats in this dish, though it's hard those crisp nuggets of salty pancetta.
+This is a fast-and-fancy weeknight pasta dish that's just as much (if not more) about the veggies and meat than the strands of spaghetti laced throughout the bowl.
+A little pancetta or bacon (even sausage) is the quickest way we know to add spectacular flavor to pasta.
+You could use any of these meats in this dish, although it's hard to deny how perfectly those crisp nuggets of salty pancetta work here.

 Pasta with Shaved Brussels Sprouts and Pancetta